minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-empty-paper-rolls.md

 #### Rolls in treat buckets

 I put three empty rolls in a dog treat bucket.
-Then I sprinkled some kibbles on the bottom and then I closed the package with a second treat bucket.
+Then I sprinkled some kibble on the bottom and then I closed the package with a second treat bucket.

 Three rolls fits just into the bucket, so you don't need to attach the buckets together because the rolls keep them nicely together.

-It took Miki just under a minute to get the kibbles out.
+It took Miki just under a minute to get the kibble out.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AACQOSxhS1vxzm9w69SW3KMVa/aktivointi/paperirullien-hylsyt/DS12318-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AADDrQA159iXFeGrJqUl7xRZa/aktivointi/paperirullien-hylsyt/DS12318.jpg)